HTMLCOIN (HTML) Price Hits $0.0002

-HTMLCOIN (CURRENCY:HTML) traded up 0.5% against the dollar during the 24-hour period ending at 18:00 PM Eastern on November 13th.
-One HTMLCOIN coin can now be bought for about $0.0002 or 0.00000000 BTC on exchanges.
-HTMLCOIN has a market cap of $8.97 million and approximately $5,653.00 worth of HTMLCOIN was traded on exchanges in the last 24 hours.
-During the last week, HTMLCOIN has traded up 47.1% against the dollar.
+HTMLCOIN (CURRENCY:HTML) traded 7.5% higher against the U.S. dollar during the 24-hour period ending at 21:00 PM E.T. on November 19th.
+During the last week, HTMLCOIN has traded up 20% against the U.S. dollar.
+One HTMLCOIN coin can now be bought for about $0.0002 or 0.00000000 BTC on major cryptocurrency exchanges.
+HTMLCOIN has a total market cap of $10.26 million and $61,422.00 worth of HTMLCOIN was traded on exchanges in the last 24 hours.

 - EcoG9coin (EGC) traded down 0.1% against the dollar and now trades at $0.0011 or 0.00000003 BTC.